 If someone could avoid liability for their actions by merely claiming ignorance, everyone would do exactly that.

-By providing constructive notice of the patent instead of an actual notice of infringement, you are not threatening any one with infringement or a lawsuit.
+By providing constructive notice of the patent instead of actual notice of infringement, you are not threatening anyone with infringement or a lawsuit.
 You are passively notifying the world of your patent.